ToonkinsRetooned/Server/README.md

 # "Toonkins - Virtual World" Revival

 An attempt to bring back Toonkins - a virtual world that closed 2 years ago.
-The build present is the latest on the Internet Archive, but is not the latest of the game itself.
+The build present is the latest WebGL build provided by one of the games' original developers.
+Thanks Austin!

 ## Websocket Event Hooks